harvard-nrg/scanbuddy/scanbuddy-docker-compose/README.md

 docker compose up
 ```

-By default, this will start Scan Buddy, Redis, and NGINX reverse
+By default, this will start Scan Buddy, Redis, and Nginx.
-proxy.

 ## Samba
-If you want to start a Samba service container, add the `samba` profile
+To start a Samba service container, add the `samba` profile

 ```bash
 docker compose --profile samba up